ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/6-workflows/_index.md

 ## Workflow Approvals

-To make Workflows in Automation Controller even more useful you can add approval steps in your Workflow.
+To make Workflows in automation controller even more useful you can add approval steps in your Workflow.
 Using this feature it's possible to have another user review and approve all or certain nodes in a Workflow.
 In addition you could set time limits, so a Workflow waiting for approval would be cancelled or proceed after time runs out automatically.

 Let's see how this works by adding an approval step to the **Deploy Webapplication** Workflow Template you configured above.
 The goal is to: